Self-organization and memory in an disordered solid subject to random loading

-First, we split the ensemble according to whether its members hit $\varepsilon_{\rm max}$ or $-\varepsilon_{\rm max}$ first.
-For the sake of simplicity, we only consider the larger of the two groups and calculate the pair-distances $d(X_n^{(\alpha)}, X_n^{(\beta)})$ among its members, using \eqref{eqn:ddef}.
-The main panel of Fig.~\ref{fig:ro-combo}(c) shows the evolution of the ensemble-averaged pair-distance with cycle number for different random walk step-sizes $\delta \varepsilon$, as indicated in the legend.
-Irrespective of training amplitude and step size, the pair distance approaches saturation rather quickly.
-This approach becomes somewhat slower with decreasing $\delta \varepsilon$.
-Nevertheless, the ensemble of trained configurations appears to be asymptotically equidistant.

-The inset of Fig.~\ref{fig:ro-combo}(c) shows a hierarchical clustering of the $64$ members of the ensemble trained at $\varepsilon_{\rm max} = 0.032$ and using $\delta \varepsilon = 0.008$ (color coding of distance as indicated by color bar).
-The clustering was based on the pair-distances $d(X_{20}^{(\alpha)}, X_{20}^{(\beta)})$ at cycle 20, which can be regarded as an overlap \cite{jaiswal2016mechanical}.
-We see that the $64$ trained glasses break into two large clusters $\mathcal{C}_1$ and $\mathcal{C}_2$, as indicated.
-Not surprisingly, this grouping turns out to be according to the boundary they hit first.
-However, within each of these two clusters, there is visible sub clustering, indicating the presence of clusters of trained glasses that are closer to each other than the rest.
-Strikingly, subclustering becomes less pronounced with decreasing $\delta \varepsilon$, as shown in Fig.~\ref{fig:subclustering-si}.
+Thus, when restricted to $\varepsilon_{\rm R} \lesssim \varepsilon_{\rm max}$, we find that the trained glasses exhibit a highly mechanically reversible response, while for read-out strains larger than $\varepsilon_{\rm max}$, reversibility is rapidly lost.
+In the absence of any training direction information, applying the two-cycle reading protocol allows us to retrieve the maximum amplitude of the material's past random driving.

+Whether and how this mechanical reversibility is due to an emergent RPM property restricted to the range of prior training is a point left for future work.

-{\it Discussion --} Our findings show that memory formation and retrieval in amorphous solids can be achieved under random driving.
-It is qualitatively very similar to its counterpart of applying simple oscillatory shear, as was studied recently in \cite{kumar2024}.
+{\it Discussion --} Our findings show that memory formation and retrieval in amorphous solids can be achieved under random driving, thereby generalizing previous results obtained under oscillatory shear~\cite{Keimetal2011, fiocco2014encoding, keim2019memory, paulsen2024mechanical, kumar2024}.
 Thus it is not the driving protocol itself but the range of applied strains, as captured by $\varepsilon_{\rm max}$, that encodes the memory.
-A natural setting of random driving is that of a system interacting with its fluctuating environment, and our results imply that the latter can leave an imprint on the former.

-The random driving protocol leads to a self-organization of the response of the amorphous solid.
-In the spirit of the limit cycles obtained under simple oscillatory driving, we can think of this self-organization as leading to a collection of mesostates that can be repeatedly revisited under the various read-out protocols.
-This collection of states is marginally stable in the sense that the self-organization results in the accessibility of these states only if the time-dependent driving protocol $\varepsilon_t$ is confined to stay below the training amplitude, i.e. $\vert \varepsilon_t \vert \lesssim \varepsilon_{\rm max}$.
-This is most clearly seen from the RPM-like behavior observed under the FWD-FWD or REV-REV read-outs persisting up to read-out amplitudes $\varepsilon_{\rm max}$, cf. Fig.~\ref{fig:ro-combo}(b), as well as Figs.~\ref{fig:sequential-ro}(b) and \ref{fig:training-various-eps}(b) in the appendix.